-updated for September 2002 With the September 2002 release, Base VERITAS Volume Manager has been upgraded to version 3.5.
-The following products are installed by default with the Base VERITAS Volume Manager Bundle 3.5 for HP-UX (swlist version B.03.50.5): Base-VXVM B.03.50.5 Base VERITAS Volume Manager Bundle 3.5 for HP-UX Base-VXVM.VRTSvxvm 3.5m Base VERITAS Volume Manager 3.5 for HP-UX Base-VXVM.VRTSvmdoc 3.5m VERITAS Volume Manager Documentation Base-VXVM.VRTSfspro 3.5-ga08 VERITAS File System Management Services Provider Base-VXVM.VRTSvmpro 3.5m VERITAS Volume Manager Management Services Provider Base-VXVM.VRTSobgui 3.0.2.261a VERITAS Enterprise Administrator Base-VXVM.VRTSob 3.0.2.261a VERITAS Enterprise Administrator Service Base-VXVM.VRTSvbic 3.00.007e VERITAS License Utilities The VRTSvxvm product replaces the HPvxvm product available with previous HP-UX 11i releases.
+With the September 2002 release, Base VERITAS Volume Manager has been upgraded to version 3.5.
+The following products are installed by default with the Base VERITAS Volume Manager Bundle 3.5 for HP-UX (swlist version B.03.50.5):

+- Base-VXVM B.03.50.5 Base VERITAS Volume Manager Bundle 3.5 for HP-UX - Base-VXVM.VRTSvxvm 3.5m Base VERITAS Volume Manager 3.5 for HP-UX - Base-VXVM.VRTSvmdoc 3.5m VERITAS Volume Manager Documentation - Base-VXVM.VRTSfspro 3.5-ga08 VERITAS File System Management Services Provider - Base-VXVM.VRTSvmpro 3.5m VERITAS Volume Manager Management Services Provider - Base-VXVM.VRTSobgui 3.0.2.261a VERITAS Enterprise Administrator - Base-VXVM.VRTSob 3.0.2.261a VERITAS Enterprise Administrator Service - Base-VXVM.VRTSvlic 3.00.007e VERITAS License Utilities

+The VRTSvxvm product replaces the HPvxvm product available with previous HP-UX 11i releases.
 It is the same product, but since HP and VERITAS have moved to a binary model for VxVM products, VERITAS handles all the packaging and the new name reflects this.

 The HPvmsa product is no longer supported with VxVM 3.5.
 VERITAS has moved to a Unified GUI (UniGUI) product for 3.5.
 The VRTSob, VRTSobgui, VRTSvmpro, and VRTSfspro products are all part of the UniGUI product.

 VERITAS has moved to SIG licensing for VxVM 3.5.
 As such, the VRTSvlic package is required for correct functioning of VxVM.

 During upgrades from previous OEUR or AR releases, the previous HPvxvm and HPvmsa products will be replaced by the above new products.
 Previous ELM licensing keys will still work with the new SIG licensing package (that is, if a customer has installed the VxVM full product on their December 2001 system and then upgrades to 3.5, they will not need to get new license keys to get the same full functionality).

 With VxVM 3.5, changes have been made to Ignite-UX to support VxVM "rootability."
-1 Customers can select at installation time to have their root disk managed by VxVM.
+Customers can select at installation time to have their root disk managed by VxVM.
 (They do not have this option with Update-UX, however.)

-NOTE For documentation about VxVM in previous releases of HP-UX 11i v1, see HP-UX 11i December 2001 Release Notes, available at http://docs.hp.com.
-Documentation for VxVM 3.5 The following documentation can be found on the Instant Information CD and in the /usr/share/doc/vxvm directory: VxVM 3.5 Administrator's Guide VxVM 3.5 Hardware Release Notes VxVM 3.5 Installation Guide
+For documentation about VxVM in previous releases of HP-UX 11i v1, see HP-UX 11i December 2001 Release Notes, available at http://docs.hp.com.

-1. For further information about Ignite-UX's support of VxVM rootability, see "Ignite-UX (IUX)" on page 148.
+1. For further information about Ignite-UX's support of VxVM rootability, see "Ignite-UX (IUX)" on page 158.